 History and facts

 As one of the key nine directional temples of Bali, Pura Luhur Uluwatu is meant to protect Bali against the evil.
 It is expanded in the 11th Century by a Javanese sage, Empu Kuturan.
-Later another sage from East Java, Dnag Hyang Nirartha is credited to have construct the padmasana shrines and claimed to have attained moksha here.
+Later another sage from East Java, Dnag Hyang Nirartha is credited to have constructed the padmasana shrines and claimed to have attained moksha here.

 The temple is perched at a staggeringly steep cliff as tall as 70 m over the roaring Indian ocean waves.

 It is located in Pecatu Village, Kuta South District.
 It is at the southernmost of Bali at a place known to tourists as Bukit Peninsula.

 Uluwatu Temple is one of the main temples in Bali and besides the dramatic view of a temple perched at the steep cliff over roaring sea is all reason enough to visit.

 The best time to go Bali is July-August as it is the coolest and also driest but naturally peak with tourists.
 Generally all time is a good time to visit Uluwatu Temple though you may find some rain in the evening during rainy season.
 Come between March to September for the best chance of a clear sunset over Uluwatu.